tsdataclinic/newerhoods/README.md

 ### Contributing to NewerHoods

-We'd love for you to contribute to the development of NewerHoods.
-Check out [this page](https://github.com/tsdataclinic/newerhoods/blob/master/CONTRIBUTING.md) form some ways in which you can!
+We invite [feedback](https://airtable.com/shr2sLGHHIiLY6BUC) on the tool and encourage users to contribute.
+Check out [this page](https://github.com/tsdataclinic/newerhoods/blob/master/CONTRIBUTING.md) for some ways in which you can contribute.
+To contact [Data Clinic](https://www.twosigma.com/about/data-clinic/) about NewerHoods, please email us at dataclinic@twosigma.com.

 ### Data Sources